-A late fee shall be added to all Waste Assessment fees which are paid after the deadline imposed herein shall be assessed a penalty measured from fourteen (14) days after the due date as follows
+A late fee shall be added to all Waste Assessment fees which are paid after the deadline imposed herein shall be assessed a penalty measured from the first day after the due date.
+A late penalty of \$100.00 shall be assessed on the first day late and an additional \$50.00 on each additional day for which fees are late until full payment is received by the District.